mrranger939/URLShortener/README.md

 # Link Analytics Dashboard - A Mini-SaaS URL Shortener

 Link Analytics Dashboard is a full-stack URL shortener with analytics capabilities similar to Bitly.
-This application allows users to create shortened links and track their performance through a comprehensive dashboard that displays metrics such as clicks, geographic locations, and device information.
+This application allows users to create shortened links and track their performance through a comprehensive dashboard that displays metrics such as clicks, browsers, and device information.

 ## Features